Lawrence County, Pennsylvania: Geography

 According to the U.S. Census Bureau, the county has a total area of 363 sqmi, of which 358 sqmi is land and 4.5 sqmi (1.3%) is water.
 Major waterways are the Shenango River, Neshannock Creek and the Mahoning River which form the Beaver River.
 Also, the Slippery Rock Creek and Connoquenessing Creak empty into the Beaver River.
+Lawrence County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of the "Midlands" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.

+Climate

-It has a humid continental climate (Dfa/Dfb) and average monthly temperatures in New Castle range from 27.7 °F in January to 72.2 °F in July.
+Lawrence County has a hot-summer humid continental climate (Dfa).
+Average monthly temperatures in New Castle range from 27.7 °F in January to 72.2 °F in July.